 It uses unique source port address on the inside global IP address to identify the distinct translations.
 The total number of NAT translations that can be carried out is 65536 because the port number is encoded in 16 bits.

-PAT tries to preserve the original source port.
-It attempts to find the first available port if the source port is already allocated.
+Original source ports are preserved by the PAT.
+If the source port is already allocated the available ports are searched.
 The port groups are divided into three ranges that are from 0 to 511, 512 to 1023, or 1024 to 65535.
 If PAT doesn’t get any available port from the appropriate port group and if more than one external IPv4 address is configured, PAT moves to the next IPv4 address and attempts to allocate the original source port until it runs out of available ports and external IPv4 addresses.

 Key Differences Between NAT and PAT